joshbegley/nyt-latest/README.md

 `Winn slid into home, scoring what would be the game's decisive run in St. Louis' 8-7 win over Chicago.`\
 https://nytimes.com/athletic/6449683/2025/06/25/cardinals-win-cubs-masyn-winn-slide-home/

-**In a season of highs, Crow-Armstrong and the Cubs hit a low point in loss to Cardinals**\
+**In a season of highs, Pete Crow-Armstrong and the Cubs hit low point in loss to Cardinals**\
 `Chicago's MVP candidate made a mental mistake on defense and a questionable decision at the plate in the one-run loss.`\
 https://nytimes.com/athletic/6449943/2025/06/25/cubs-pete-crow-armstrong-bad-night/